A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Tabular Data

 \!\!For mixed type pairs involving both numerical and categorical data, TabSyn buckets numerical values into categorical bins before computing the corresponding contingency score \citep{zhang2024tabsyn}.

-Global realism and detectability are assessed by applying a classifier two sample test in the same spirit as TabSyn \citep{lopezpaz2018c2st}.
-This approach utilizes the SDMetrics detection score based on logistic regression \citep{zhang2024tabsyn,sdmetrics_detection}.
-In this context, we define the area under the curve as the mean receiver operating characteristic area under the curve of the discriminator when distinguishing between real and synthetic data over cross validation splits.
-SDMetrics defines the detection score as follows \cite{sdmetrics_detection}:
+Global realism and detectability can be assessed by applying a classifier two sample test in the same spirit as TabSyn \citep{lopezpaz2018c2st}.
+This approach uses the SDMetrics detection score based on logistic regression \citep{zhang2024tabsyn,sdmetrics_detection}.
+In this context, the area under the curve is defined as the mean receiver operating characteristic area under the curve of the discriminator when distinguishing between real and synthetic data over cross validation splits.
+SDMetrics defines the detection score as follows \citep{sdmetrics_detection}:

 \!\!This formula maps an area under the curve of zero point five, which indicates that the data is indistinguishable, to a detection score of one.
 Similarly, an area under the curve of one, which indicates that the data is perfectly distinguishable, is mapped to a detection score of zero.
 Therefore, a higher detection score suggests higher fidelity from the perspective of global detectability \citep{sdmetrics_detection,zhang2024tabsyn}.